-1. In responding to this rating factor, applicants must provide evidence of site control as follows:
+A. In responding to this rating factor, applicants must provide evidence of site control as follows: Site Control, Zoning Approval and Relocation Readiness (where applicable).
+(Up to 8 points)

-- 1. Site Control and Zoning Approval.
-(Up to 8 points) - 1.
-For Site Control: - 1.
+1. For Site Control:

+- a.
 For sites where the ownership WILL NOT change in order to perform the proposed activities, documentary evidence must be a copy of the site's deed that shows ownership by the applicant or member of the Applicant Team and a certification signed by the applicant's Mayor, city Registrar, or other authorized official stating that the applicant has the legal authority to perform the proposed activities in the application on the site.
-If the Project contains multiple sites, the documentation and certification must cover all sites. - 2.
+If the Project contains multiple sites, the documentation and certification must cover all sites. - b.
 For sites where the ownership WILL change and site acquisition is required, the documentation must include the first page and execution page of the agreement, contract, sales option, or other document that gives the applicant legal authority to perform the proposed activities in the application on the site.
-If the Project contains multiple sites, the documentation and certification must cover all sites. - 2.
-For Zoning: - 1.
-The applicant's documentation must include a certification from the appropriate local official, e.g., local government engineer, zoning/land use official, documenting that all required land use approvals for developed and undeveloped land for development of residential housing of the construction type and tenure type contained in the application have been secured; or the request for such approvals is on the agenda for the next meeting of the appropriate authority in responsible for granting such approvals, e.g., zoning board, county council, city council, etc. - 2.
-This documentation should include normal and customary building and construction permits and information on changes to zoning or land use that may be necessary at the Project site. - 3.
-HUD will score this Rating Factor as follows: - 1.
-The applicant will receive 8 points if the application includes documentation that the applicant has Site Control and approval of zoning that permits residential housing as proposed in the application. - 2.
-The applicant will receive 5 points if the application includes documentation that the applicant has Site Control, but does not have approval of Zoning that permits residential housing as proposed in the application. - 3.
-The applicant will receive 3 points if the application includes documentation that the applicant does not have has Site Control, but does have approval of Zoning that permits residential housing as proposed in the application. - 4.
-The applicant will receive zero (0) points if the application does not include documentation that the applicant has Site Control or approval of Zoning that permits residential housing as proposed in the application. - 2.
-Key Personnel Timeliness (14 points): - 1.
-In order to perform the required grant activities in a timely manner, the applicant must demonstrate that it is actively pursuing contracts with Key Personnel, as included in the application for Rating Factor 1 of this NOFA.
-HUD will score this Rating Factor as follows:
+If the Project contains multiple sites, the documentation and certification must cover all sites.
+As a reminder, acquisition for federally assisted projects is subject to the Uniform Relocation Assistance and Real Property Acquisition Policies Act.

+2. For Zoning:

+- a.
+The applicant's documentation must include a certification from the appropriate local official, e.g., local government engineer, zoning/land use official, documenting that all required land use approvals for developed and undeveloped land for development of residential housing of the construction type and tenure type contained in the application have been secured. - b.
+This documentation should include information on normal and customary building and construction permits that will be required prior to the start of construction.

+- 3. HUD will score the site control and zoning for this Rating Factor as follows: - a.
+The applicant will receive 7 points if the application includes documentation that the applicant has Site Control and approval of Zoning that permits residential housing as proposed in the application. - b.
+The applicant will receive 5 points if the application includes documentation that the applicant has Site Control, but does not have approval of Zoning that permits residential housing as proposed in the application. - c.
+The applicant will receive 3 points if the application includes documentation that the applicant does not have Site Control, but does have approval of Zoning that permits residential housing as proposed in the application. - d.
+The applicant will receive zero (0) points if the application does not include documentation that the applicant has Site Control, approval of Zoning that permits residential housing as proposed in the application.

+4 For Relocation Readiness:

+- a.
+Project Occupancy has been clearly identified.
+Where temporary relocation or displacement will occur, sufficient relocation resources have been identified as of the date of the application. - 5.
+HUD will score the relocation readiness for this Rating Factor as follows: - a.
+The applicant will receive 1 point under this Rating Factor if there is a solid relocation plan (where applicable).
+Where a relocation plan is not applicable, an applicant will still receive 1 point.

+B. Key Personnel Timeliness (14 points):

+- 1. In order to perform the required grant activities in a timely manner, the applicant must demonstrate that it is actively pursuing contracts with Key Personnel, as included in the application for Rating Factor 1 of this NOFA.
+HUD will score this Rating Factor as follows: - 2.
+Timeliness of Applicant In-House Developer Capacity.